Jack LaLanne: Diet

 One of LaLanne's sayings was "If man made it, don't eat it."

-LaLanne blamed ultra-processed foods for many health problems.
-For most of his life, he eschewed sugar and white flour while eating many fruits and vegetables, and he ate a mostly dairy-free and meatless diet that included lots of egg whites and fish.
+LaLanne blamed heavily processed foods for many health problems.
+For most of his life, he eschewed sugar and white flour while eating many fruits and vegetables, and he ate a mostly dairy-free and a pescatarian diet that included lots of egg whites and fish.
 He also took vitamin supplements and protein supplements.

-The NY Times reported in his obituary that he avoided snacks and ate two meals a day, although he once said that he ate three meals a day.
+The New York Times reported in his obituary that he avoided snacks and ate two meals a day, although he once said that he ate three meals a day.

 His breakfast, after working out for two hours, consisted of hard-boiled egg whites, a cup of broth, oatmeal with soy milk, and seasonal fruit.
-Other sources say that breakfasts were homemade protein shakes: one was protein powder shake with wheat germ, brewer's yeast, bone meal, juice, and handfuls of vitamins and minerals consisting of “100 liver-yeast tablets, 15,000 milligrams of vitamin C, 2000 units of B, some boron and some zinc, also 75 alfalfa and kelp tablets”.
+Other sources say that breakfasts were homemade protein shakes: one was a protein powder shake with wheat germ, brewer's yeast, bone meal, juice, and handfuls of vitamins and minerals consisting of "100 liver-yeast tablets, 15,000 milligrams of vitamin C, 2000 units of B, some boron and some zinc, also 75 alfalfa and kelp tablets".

 Another shake LaLanne consumed consisted of egg whites and soybean with carrot juice, celery juice, and some fruit.
 One source reported that his lunch was four boiled egg whites, five servings of fresh fruit, plus five raw vegetables.
 For dinner, he and his wife typically ate a high-protein salad with egg whites along with fish (often salmon) and some wine.
 He did not drink coffee.

-He once described his diet by saying, “ At least eight to 10 raw vegetables and three to four pieces of fresh fruit a day.
+He once described his diet by saying, "At least eight to 10 raw vegetables and three to four pieces of fresh fruit a day.
 I have natural grains, beans, brown rice, lentils, wheat.
 And I get most of my protein from fish and egg whites.
 I eat no meat of any kind.
 I drink my breakfast.
 Half carrot juice, half celery juice and then I put an apple and a banana in it and 50 grams of protein made out of egg whites and soybean.
-For lunch I’ll have three pieces of fresh fruit, three to six egg whites and whole wheat toast.
+For lunch I'll have three pieces of fresh fruit, three to six egg whites and whole wheat toast.
 And Elaine makes soup for me with vegetables but no cream or butter.
 Elaine and I eat out practically every night, but we have the restaurants trained.
-We call them that we’re coming in, and they’ll have a raw vegetable salad and I’ll have oil dressing loaded up with chopped garlic.
+We call them that we're coming in, and they'll have a raw vegetable salad and I'll have oil dressing loaded up with chopped garlic.
 I take my own pita bread made out of whole wheat with no salt or oils.
-And I’ll have a baked potato and fish.”
+And I'll have a baked potato and fish."